-- 14. If the means of author-identification involve information that can be visualized (as opposed to a purely audio attribution of authorship), what information in addition to the name(s) of the author(s) is disclosed?
-E.g. - A. A copyright symbol? - B. Standard identifier such as ISRC - C. Year of first publication?
+- B. Standard identifier such as ISRC - C. Year of first publication?
 Other year(s) (if so, to what do they pertain)? - D. In addition to the author's name, does the rightsholder's name (if different from the author's) appear?

-Apple Music, Spotify and Pandora all use both UPC (Universal Product Codes, commonly known as Bar Codes)20 and ISRC (International Standard Recording Code) identifiers to organize content and facilitate searches.21 These codes do not include the names of the authors, although ISRC codes incorporate the names of the rightsholders.22 They are attached to the metadata of all sorts of creative works in order to provide the public with information on the creative forces behind the works.23
+Apple Music, Spotify and Pandora all use both UPC (Universal Product Codes, commonly known as Bar Codes) and ISRC (International Standard Recording Code) identifiers to organize content and facilitate searches.
+These codes do not include the names of the authors, although ISRC codes incorporate the names of the rightsholders.
+They are attached to the metadata of all sorts of creative works in order to provide the public with information on the creative forces behind the works.